Skip to content

 A quick test with a Kill-A-Watt (The Sonoff doesn’t measure low enough values) indicates that the Sonoff draws 0.7W to 0.9W when the relay is on, and less than 0.5W when the relay is off with much variability in time.

 I temporarily soldered on pins and a wire to program my first units.
+A programming clip described below eliminates the need to solder at all and makes programming multiple units much easier.

 How: